Advertiser Disclosure

 Let’s take a look at what portion of its fleet is dedicated to connecting the U.S. to Central and South America.

-Seat Options by Aircraft Type
+Cabin Classes by Aircraft Type

-Although we mentioned that Avianca has its hub operations in Bogotá, Colombia (BOG), the airline also maintains a secondary hub at San Salvador (SAL) in El Salvador.
+Although we mentioned that Avianca has its hub operations in Bogotá (BOG), Colombia, the airline also maintains a secondary hub at San Salvador (SAL) in El Salvador.
 As you’ll find out, there are tons of flights to San Salvador from the U.S.

 • 787-8